Inland Revenue Ordinance

 The Inland Revenue Ordinance is one of Hong Kong's Ordinances.
 It regulates the inland revenue of Hong Kong.

+As enacted in 1947, it did not tax all income, but rather "profits, salaries, rents and interest;" 99% of residents were exempt and the maximum rate was 10%.

 Most commonly used sections

 Interpretation

 IRO Section.2 Interpretation of some terms using in the ordinance.